nebulaeandstars/o/README.md

 o is a small, UNIX-friendly file finder and opener.

-It works with [fzf](https://github.com/junegunn/fzf) (in the terminal) and [dmenu](https://tools.suckless.org/dmenu/) (elsewhere) to provide easy access to commonly-used files.
+It works with [fzf](https://github.com/junegunn/fzf) (in the terminal) and [dmenu](https://tools.suckless.org/dmenu/) (elsewhere) to provide a configurable way to... well... open things.

 ## Usage

-With o, you get to choose how your files are displayed and opened.
-All subcommands are user-defined in `$XDG_CONFIG_HOME/config.yml`.
+Every system is different, so there's no functionality by default.
+Rather, subcommands are defined manually in `$XDG_CONFIG_HOME/o/config.yml`.

-To find and open an image using the below configuration, simply run:
+For example: To find and open an image using the below configuration, simply
+run:

 ```shell
 $ o images